BluewhaleRobot/galileo-servicebot-doc-en/nav.md

 ![nav-22](/images/nav-22.png)

-`Control the robot remotelyled to the position where it can be tracked.
-Of course, the robot must be in the inspection path and its facing orientation should be the same as the map you have created.`
+`Control the robot move to the position that can be tracked, the robot must be on the navigation route, and the orientation of the robot must be consistent with the orientation of the drawing.`

-Click the button "Start navigation" to start the automatic inspection, wait 30 seconds or so for the robot to start to move autonomously, and the blue blocks that indicate the location of the robot in the interface begin to be updated synchronously.
+Select "navigation" and click the "Start Service" button to start the navigation service.
+After loading the program, the robot starts to move autonomously.
+At the same time, the blue block indicating the robot's position in the interface starts to update synchronously.

 ![nav-23](/images/nav-23.png)